qyralabs/mcp-security-overview/docs/architecture-principles.md

 - Per-tenant policy customization
 - Isolated rate limiting
 - Separate audit trails
-- Policy inheritance and override
+- Policy inheritance and override mechanisms

-**Approach:** Tenant-aware architecture from the foundation.
+**Approach:** Tenant-aware architecture from the foundation, not bolted on later.

+---

+### Scalability

+Security must not become a bottleneck.

+**Considerations:**
+- Horizontal scaling of analysis components
+- Caching of frequent patterns
+- Async processing where appropriate
+- Resource limits per tenant

+**Approach:** Design for scale from the beginning.

 ---